 Solar is a big part of this, and the sector is currently experiencing significant growth.
 Solar Energy UK published a report earlier this year that outlined how an additional 40GW of solar capacity can be unlocked by 2030, which alongside the substantial reduction in cost – reportedly by 90% in the last ten years – makes solar a really attractive option once again.
 This, coupled with increased public support and widespread agreement by the industry and government that solar should be a primary energy source, has ensured that investors view solar as a relatively safe, long-term investment and created a very stable market.

 This in turn provides farms and estates with great opportunities.
-During lockdown, we saw an increase in landowners looking for financial opportunities outside of their usual agricultural uses and agents and developers were proactively looking for large-scale 200+ acre plots with access to the electricity grid.
+During the lockdown, we saw an increase in landowners looking for financial opportunities outside of their usual agricultural uses and agents and developers were proactively looking for large-scale 200+ acre plots with access to the electricity grid.

 As we continue emerging from the pandemic and drive towards net-zero, solar is a tried and tested energy source with a robust framework already in place for farmers and landowners to take advantage of.
 There has been a resurgence in funding, due to the stability of the market and cost-effective pricing, so now is a great time to explore the possibility of using solar as a diversification model.